MahinRahman8901/c10-Court-Transcript/README.md

 ![DASHBOARD](https://github.com/MahinRahman8901/c10-Court-Transcript/blob/main/pics/Screenshot%202024-05-02%20at%2016.13.26.png?raw=true)

+Access Our Dashboard via: http://c10-court-dashboard-alb-309522451.eu-west-2.elb.amazonaws.com

+You can also run it locally: `streamlit run streamlit_app.py`
 ### Features
 - **View Judges & Their Cases:** Can use the dropdown to view all the judges and the case information they are working on.
 - **Various Graphs:** Can look through the various graphs and read the metrics, this will allow the user to gauge a better idea of the cases.